Home

 What should I know about hearing protection devices?

-Workers in an environment where the sound or noise level exceeds 85 decibels (dBA) should wear hearing protection.
-This helps minimize the risk of hearing loss and reduce the noise exposure level.
+An environment where the sound or noise level exceeds 85 decibels (dBA) should have workers wearing hearing protection.
+This will help minimize the risk of hearing loss and reduce the noise exposure level.

 Whenever hearing protection is required, you should put in place a complete hearing conservation program that covers:

-Keep in mind that the efficiency of hearing protection devices decreases when removed (even for a short period), if it is worn only from time to time, and if it doesn’t fit properly.
+*NOTE: The efficiency of hearing protection devices decreases when removed (even for a short period), if it is worn only from time to time, and if it doesn’t fit properly.
+It is therefore very important to wear the protective equipment during the entirety of the exposure time.

 What are the types of hearing protectors available?